kdw2060/hassio-custom-cards/layout-card-griddier/README.md

 layout-card
 ===========

+The additions to the original layout-card make it easier to define a css grid layout and to achieve a responsive layout.

 I don't plan on maintaining this card!
 This is for demonstration purposes only.
-I have opened a PR with the author of the original lay-out-card.
+I have opened a PR with the author of the original lay-out-card to include the changes there.

-Scroll down to the grid layout section for information on the grid-areas properties that are added in this fork.
+[Scroll down to the grid layout section](#grid-layout-with-gridareas) for information on the grid-areas properties that are added in this fork.

 ---